vessahnjoya/gemini-lite/REPORT.md

 ## Gemini Lite Client Program

-(Insert user documentation for your program here.
-Include command-line usage instructions.)

 `The ClientEngine class implements the core logic for handling Gemini Lite protocol interactions respective to a client, including redirects, input requests, and slow down responses.
 It uses a recursive approach through runWithRedirect() to manage up to 5 redirects before failing with exit code 1.
-The engine format client request, and parses server replies and takes specific actions based on status codes.`
+The engine format client request, and parses server replies and takes specific actions based on status codes.
+Exit codes indicate success (0), protocol errors (match status code such as code 50, 56 etc), or failures (1)`

+`The Client runs using java -cp target/bcs2110-2025.jar gemini_lite.Client <URL> [<input>], where <URL> specifies a gemini-lite:// resource and [<input>] provides optional user input for interactive prompts.`

-`For status code 44 (slow down), the client sleeps for 1 second using Thread.sleep(1000) then retries the same request recursively without incrementing the redirect count.
-This prevents overwhelming servers during temporary overload while maintaining connection persistence.
+`For status code 44 (slow down), the client sleeps for 1 second then retries the same request recursively without incrementing the redirect count.
+This prevents overwhelming servers while maintaining connection.
 No body is expected or processed for these replies, aligning with protocol specifications.`

-`Input requests (status codes 10-19) use the optional command-line input if provided during ClientEngine construction; otherwise, the program runs without.
+`Input requests status codes 10-19 use the optional command-line input if provided during ClientEngine construction, otherwise the program runs without.
 The input string constructs a new URI via URIutils. and triggers a recursive request to the updated URI.`

 `Protocol errors, invalid redirects print messages to stderr and exit with code 1.
-Success (code 20) dumps raw body bytes to stdout and exits with status code 0; permanent errors (40-59) exit with the status code after flushing.
+Success code 20 transfers body (in bytes) to stdout and exits with status code 0, permanent errors codes 40-59 exit with the status code after flushing.
 The engine validates requests before sending and handles inccorect transactions by catching exceptions.`

 ## Gemini Lite Server Program

-(Insert user documentation for your program here.
-Include command-line usage instructions.)

-### Bonus enhancements

-(If you attempt any bonus enhancements, document them in this section.)
+`The ServerEngine accepts connections on the specified port using a ServerSocket, handling each in a loop with eahc connection hisolaterd for good error handling.
+It parses requests, delegates to ResourceHandler, and sends replies with optional bodies, catching exceptions to return code 50 (server error) or 59 (bad request).`

+`The Gemini Lite server runs using java -cp target/bcs2110-2025.jar gemini_lite.Server <directory> [<port>], serving files from <directory> on port 1958 or mthe specified [port].
+Requests to gemini-lite://HOSTNAME[:port]/path, or gemini-lite://HOSTNAME/path map to files under the document root.
+Invalid arguments, missing directories, print to stderr and exit with code 1.`

+`Directory requests generate a text/gemini listing of sorted contents with "=>" link filename lines.
+Directories return code 20 with generated body instead of 51.`

+`Malformed requests return status code 59, unhandled exceptions return code 50, followed by socket close.
+Server continues after client disconnects mid-response or no request.
+Non gemini-lite schemes are rejected with code 59.`

+`As for load testing, I had no clue what to do, nor understood approaches from ai so will not do`

 ## Gemini Lite Proxy Program

-(Insert user documentation for your program here.
-Include command-line usage instructions.)

-### Bonus enhancements

-(If you attempt any bonus enhancements, document them in this section.)

-### Client test cases

-### Server test cases

-### Proxy test cases
+`ProxyEngine accepts client connections, parses Gemini Lite requests, and establishes upstream connections with default port 1958.
+It implements full redirect following up to 5 and slow-down handling by parsing meta seconds, sleeping, retrying, and relaying final responses.
+The Proxy relays input reply codes 10-19 directly to clients.`

+`The Proxy runs with java -cp target/bcs2110-2025.jar gemini_lite.Proxy <port>, listening on specified TCP port using threaded connection handling via Executors.
+Clients set GEMINILITEPROXY=localhost:<port> environment variable to route through proxy, which forwards requests to upstream servers transparently.`

+`Redirects codes 30-40 are handled by resolve the request uri, creating new sockets, and forwarding recursively up to a maximum of 5 redirects.
+Exceeding the limit sends Proxy error with code 43.
+The following generate proxy error:`

+    Missing/empty host in request URI​

+    UnknownHostException

+    ConnectException (connection refused)

+    Invalid reply parsing

+    Input requests 10-19

+    Invalid redirect URI during resolution​

+    Excessive redirects (>5)​

+    Interrupted slow-down

 ## Alternative DNS, Bakeoff and Wireshark outputs